trynoice/website/content/privacy-policy.md

 - Update privacy policy to reflect the changes from the v2 release of the Android app.

+### August 21, 2022

+- Add details about the user-agent string on the Noice Android app.

 If you have any questions or concerns regarding this policy, contact us at [trynoiceapp@gmail.com](mailto:trynoiceapp@gmail.com).